manfromexistence/manfromexistence/README.md

 # Things that I need to do ASAP

 - Do this Github Profile
-- Have to update my logo
+I have to update my logo
-- Have to updte current multeverse logo
+- Have to update the current multiverse logo

 ### If you already not having then I am hoping for your: